 A 5498 is a tax form that IRA Resources files with the IRS on May 31st.
 It identifies different transactions that can happen within an IRA, like a contribution, a rollover, or a required minimum distribution(RMD).
 The IRS uses this information to verify what was reported on your tax return.

-For example, this form verifies direct and indirect rollover amounts to make sure the money that came out of your IRA went back into an appropriate account.
-When completing a rollover, the initial distribution is processed (when funds are released from your previous custodian) and the IRS receives a 1099R form.
-This lets them know the cash value of the distribution.
+For example, this form verifies direct and indirect rollover amounts to make sure the money that came out of your self-directed IRA went back into an appropriate account.
+When completing a rollover, the initial distribution is processed (when funds are released from your previous custodian) and the IRS receives form 1099-R. This lets them know the cash value of the distribution.
 The IRS then uses the 5498 from your current custodian and matches it to that amount, indicating that a “taxable” event didn’t happen, since the full amount of the distribution was received by another qualified retirement account.

 The IRS also uses the 5498 to determine the value of your required minimum distribution.
 They use a Uniform Lifetime Table to determine the amount using an algorithm based on your age (the age of the account-holder, not the age of the IRA itself) and the fair market value of your account.
 If you want to know more about required minimum distributions, we have more information available on our blog.